asbor/iu-project-software-engineering/documents/01-Conception-Phase/00-HoppyBrew.md

 *HoppyBrew* is a web application designed to help beer-brewer enthusiasts manage their brewing recipes and brew logs.
 The application is intended to provide a user-friendly and intuitive interface for managing brewing recipes and brew logs.
 The application is designed to be compatible with a wide range of devices and browsers, and to integrate with other brewing tools and services, such as `iSpindel`.
 The application is targeted at beer brewer enthusiasts who want to manage their brewing recipes and brew logs in a simple and efficient way without the need for overpriced subscriptions fees like at [@Brewfather], [@BrewersFriend]  or [@BeerSmith].

----

-**Note!**
-*The terminology `brew` and `batch` are used interchangeably in this document to refer to the same thing, i.e. a single brewing process.*
+**Note!** *The terminology **brew** and **batch** are used interchangeably in this document to refer to the same thing, i.e. a single brewing process.*

----

 ***Why HoppyBrew?***

-The thing whch sets HoppyBrew apart from other brewing applications is that it is open-source and free to use.
+The thing which sets HoppyBrew apart from other brewing applications is that it is open-source and free to use.
 This means that users can use the application without having to pay any subscription fees.

 ***Main Features***

-The purpose of this section is to provide a high-level overview of the requirements for the application.
-The requirements are divided into two categories: functional requirements and non-functional requirements.

-After having spiraled through how to structure the requirement section, I have come to see that there are two main ways to structure the requirements section.
-The first way is to structure the requirements section based on the use cases that have been identified for the application.
-The second way is to structure the requirements section based on the requirements provided by the stakeholders.
-The first way is more focused on the functionality of the application, while the second way is more focused on the expectations of the stakeholders.

-So what what exactly is the difference between the two approaches one might ask?

-> *"Functional requirements and use cases differ in several aspects, such as their level of detail, abstraction, and scope.
-Functional requirements tend to be more detailed, specific, and precise, while use cases tend to be more abstract, general, and flexible.
-Functional requirements focus on the system's functionality and behavior, while use cases focus on the user's goals and needs.
-Functional requirements cover the entire system and all its features, while use cases cover only a subset of the system and its functions."* [@linkedinSolutionArchetecture]

-In this document, I have chosen to reduce the concept of use cases to a single High-level use case diagram, and then focus on the functional requirements that are derived from the use cases.
-The reason for this is because the overall design of the application is relatively simple.
+The main features of the application are as follows:

+* Store and manage brewing recipes
+* Create and manage batches based on recipes.
+* Define water profiles for brewing recipes.
+* Manage brewing profiles, such as mash profiles, fermentation profiles, equipment profiles, and beer style profiles.
+* Interface with external devices, such as iSpindel, to collect real-time data.
+* Manage inventory items, such as fermentables, hops, yeast, and miscellaneous items.
+* Import and export recipes based on the BeerXML standard.

+***Target Audience***

+The target audience for the application is a surprisingly large group of beer-brewer enthusiasts and self-hosting enthusiasts who want manage their brewing recipes and brew logs in a simple and efficient way.
+Without the need for overpriced subscriptions fees like at [@Brewfather], [@BrewersFriend]  or [@BeerSmith].

 ## Quality Goals